JiachengHou-PnR/NearDropPlus/README.md

 ## Contributing

-Ypu are welcome to submit your own pull reqests or suggest forks/PRs of the original repo.
+You are welcome to submit your own pull reqests or suggest any forks/PRs.

+But, please note:

+* Try to follow common patterns.
+* Always document your PR.
+* PR that only make minor changes to readme will not be accepted.

+Also, by contributing to this project, you agree the following statement:
+> I dedicate any and all copyright interest in this software to the public domain.
+I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
+I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

 ## FAQ